hatdropper1977/john.soban.ski/content/mishima.md

 ![A still picture of Mishima]({static}/images/Mishima/05_Mishima_Still.jpg)

 Stokes attributes Mishima's Reincarnation fixation to overcompensation.
 He postulates that Mishima wants to convince the reader that he believes in reincarnation.
-Stokes

 Stokes writes that Mishima: